-Whether you’re new to SEO or a seasoned pro, investigating random drops in keyword rankings is just part of the trade.
+Investigating random drops in keyword rankings is just part of the SEO trade.

-There are many methods to investigating why your targeted keywords may have dropped, but using Python and Data Studio together is a game changer!
+There are so many methods to investigating which targeted keywords may have dropped, but using Python and Data Studio together is a game changer!

 A quick disclaimer: I did not create this script myself.
 A fellow SEO and developer, Evan from Architek, collaborated with me to solve a particular need I had.
 Evan was the brains behind creating the script.